 What is the definition of social intelligence? it’s a really important life skill, also tips to improve yours.

 At one time solely your IQ was widely excepted as the main measurement of Intelligence which determined our ability to succeed.
 Professor Howard Gardner developed a theory called (MI) multiple intelligence’s, it’s the theory that a persons overall intelligence is determined by multiple criteria.
+Social intelligence is one of those criteria.

 Social Intelligence Definition